fatalwithin/Coursera-Cloud-Architecture-with-Google-Cloud/07 - Preparing for the Professional Cloud Architect Exam.md

 ### Practice Exam Questions 1

 Application parts developed by separate project teams will communicate over RfC 1918 addresses.
-Single project, same VPC.
+- Single project, same VPC.
-Shared VPC each project a service of the shared VPC project.
+- Shared VPC each project a service of the shared VPC project.
-Parts communicate using HTTPS.
+- Parts communicate using HTTPS.
-Communicate over Global Load balancers, one per project.
+- Communicate over Global Load balancers, one per project.

-The answer is B. Shared VPC, each project a service of the shared VPC project.
+The answer is B.
+Shared VPC, each project a service of the shared VPC project.
 Each team has their own project but communicates securely over a single RFC 1918 address space.
 The specific configuration is called shared VPC.
 VPC network peering, and it's described in the documentation on VPC peering.

 Which solutions should dress for wins real-time trend analysis using the Cloud?
+- Cloud Dataflow,
+- BigQuery,
-Cloud Dataflow, BigQuery, a Hadoop cluster and Compute Engine, or Cloud Dataproc?
+- a Hadoop cluster and Compute Engine,
+- Cloud Dataproc

 The answer is D. Cloud Dataproc.
 D, a managed service that can run Hadoop application.
 Real-time trend analysis, refer to the case study to learn this is Hadoop and Spark.

 ## Preparing for Managing